HannaSafonova/Portfolio/README.md

 ## [Project 3.
 Using Procedural Language in SQL](https://github.com/HannaSafonova/Portfolio/blob/main/SQL/SQL_ETL.sql)
 1. Creating a **procedure** for adding a new employee with the necessary list of input parameters.
    If a non-existing job title is provided, displaying an error with the appropriate message.
-2. Creating a **procedure**to update an employee's salary with the necessary list of input parameters.
+2. Creating a **procedure** to update an employee's salary with the necessary list of input parameters.
    If a non-existing employee is provided, displaying an error with the appropriate message.
-3. Creating a **procedure** for dismissing an employee, which involves deleting their entry from other tables.
-If a non-existing employee number is provided, displaying an error with the appropriate message.
+3. Creating a **procedure** for dismissing an employee involves deleting their entry from other tables.
+   If a non-existing employee number is provided, displaying an error with the appropriate message
 4. Creating a **function** that displays the current salary for an employee.

 ![](/images/python.png)